14 Super Cute Valentine’s Day Gift Ideas From Dollar Stores

 Imagine sipping some deluxe hot cocoa in front of the fire.
 Making chocolate bombs are easy — all you need are two Hershey’s bars ($1.50 each), a pack of hot cocoa mix, milk and marshmallows if you like them.
 Then sit back, relax and watch both the chocolate and your stress melt away.

-Too much work?
-You can grab some fancy hot chocolate mixes for pennies each, and maybe a can of whipped cream.
+You can also grab some fancy hot chocolate mixes for pennies each, and maybe a can of whipped cream.
 Turn the couch into a cuddle center.
 Taking the time to make a treat for the person you care about matters more than the money you spend.

 7. Toast to Your Love